 Identifying the gap

 When they first started talking, Joseph and Mike noticed a huge gap in the market between the way customers were using technology to communicate, and how companies were handling these communication channels.
 While customers often used more than one channel when reaching out to companies – companies were stuck in the past, dependent on platforms that still hadn’t innovated on the decades old system of tickets and case numbers.
 Those systems simply do not provide a customer service agent with the full history of a company’s interactions with them.
-The solution seemed so simple yet so different than any other customer service platform that existed – one focused on a the conversation and the person at the center of it, not the channel.
+The solution seemed so simple yet so different than any other customer service software that existed – one focused on a the conversation and the person at the center of it, not the channel.

 “In all of those conversations it’s really about (the) relationship…it’s not about the text or the email or the phone call or the chat.
 That’s just the tool.”